By Maya Boddie / AlterNet

 Support our Independent Journalism — Donate Today!

-Rolling Stone’s full report is available at this link (subscription required).
+CNN’s full report is available at this link.

-Maya Boddie is a political reporter and the evening and weekend editor at the progressive online news publication, AlterNet.
-Visit the link below to read more by her.
+Maya Boddie is a political reporter, an advocate for justice and the evening and weekend editor for AlterNet.
+Read more from her at the link below.